-37. Some full-time students may have to interrupt their studies for a variety of reasons.
-These may include illness, pregnancy, caring responsibilities, financial difficulties, bereavement or premature termination of a work placement.
-In some of these cases, when the students are ready to resume their studies, their institutions may not allow them to do so immediately.
+7.Some full-time students may have to interrupt their studies for a variety of reasons.
+These may include for example, illness, pregnancy, caring responsibilities, financial difficulties, bereavement or premature termination of a work placement.
+In some of these cases, when the student is ready to resume their studies, their institution may not allow them to do so immediately.
 The institution may often require the student to wait until the beginning of the next academic year, or require the student to resume their studies at some later point in the next academic year, for example at a point comparable to when the student had left the course in the previous academic year.